Mattia46/firstMonth/pills/command_line.md

 ### What is the command line?

 So what is the command line exactly?
 The command line is how we interact directly with the underlying code of our computer.
 Every computer has some way of accessing the command line.
 In fact, the command line is the primary interface that your computer uses.
 The graphical user interface (all the beautiful windows you can open) is just a more accessible way of using your computer that is often but not always available.
-Servers, for example, often don't have graphical interface at all, so command line is the only way to work with them.
+For example, servers (computers in a data center that host websites etc.) often don't have graphical interface at all, so command line is the only way to work with them.

 Using the command line on a Mac is done through the "Terminal" application.
 You can find it using Spotlight (the built-in search functionality in OSX).
 Press this combination: